abuturabofficial/w3-blog/content/post/google-dorking-demystified/index.md

 intitle:max hard disk capacity
 ```

-It will only look fo **max** in the page title, while rest of the terms anywhere on the webpages.
+It will only look for **max** in the page title, while rest of the terms anywhere on the webpages.

 To search for multiple terms in the title: